 The Comprehensive Cancer Center Zurich cooperates with numerous organizations, societies and institutes in Switzerland and abroad.
 In collaboration with our partners, we aim to improve the diagnostic and treatment options for cancer patients.
-Through exchange with self-help groups, patient organizations and cancer leagues, we want to better understand the perspective of cancer patients and integrate it into everyday clinical practice in order to continuously develop the quality of care.

 Over 50 years ago, visionary leaders in cancer medicine realized that advancement of patient management requires solid understanding of the disease and biology, vigorous testing of novel treatments, and interdisciplinary collaboration and exchange beyond state boundaries.
 This remains true today, and is even more important as we move into an era of personalized medicine.